Nobel Peace Prize: Who is Ales Bialiatski?

 Mr Lukashenko - described in the West as Europe's last dictator - has ruled Belarus with an iron fist since 1994.

-He has been allowing Russian President Vladimir, his close ally, to use Belarus's territory to launch deadly missile attacks on Ukraine and send Russian ground troops and armoury there there since the first day Moscow's invasion launched on 24 February.
+He has been allowing Russian President Vladimir Putin, his close ally, to use Belarus's territory to launch deadly missile attacks on Ukraine, and to send Russian ground troops and armoury there there since Moscow's invasion began on 24 February.